Menu

 Judging serves several purposes.
 The judge is present at a competition or record to help validate the athlete's performance, but are not there to run the event or perform as an organizer.
 Judges are required to make sure that the event meets the required regulations.

-Judging requires objectivity, willingness to make clear and concise judgments according to the current rules and regulations, and an understanding that judging is at its core, a service to the athlete and should be viewed as such.
-A judge serves the organization, the athlete, the sport, and AIDA in all they do.
+Judging requires objectivity, willingness to make clear and concise judgments according to the current rules and regulations, and an understanding that judging is at its core, a service to the performance and should be viewed as such.
+A judge serves the organization, the performance, the sport, and AIDA in all they do.

 There are three athletes involved in record attempts: The athlete that is attempting the record, the athlete whose record is being challenged, and the future athlete that will have to attempt to break the new record.
 The judge has a duty to all of these athletes.